nbRuben/libros-project/README.md

-# Beeter
+# Libros

-Beeter is an educational project developed at course "Design of Services and Applications" of  Castelldefels School of Telecommunications and Aerospace Engineering (EETAC).
-Beeter is a very simple microblogging service with a web front-end developed with Bootstrap and jQuery, and an android front-end.
+Libros is an application to manage books.

 ## System requirements
-To install Beeter you must have installed:
+To install Libros you must have installed:

 - JDK 7.0
 - Maven